We are sorry but this page is only available in English.

 While starch measurements were not included in the above study, it revealed a far more dramatic decrease in WSC (18.3%) than the results shown in table 1 (with less than 3% WSC reduction).

 Mineral status is maintainedCopper, zinc, manganese, magnesium, calcium, and phosphorus were not lost by steaming.
 In fact, since steaming opens up the fiber matrix of hay, the bioavailability of these minerals is likely enhanced.
-The only mineral that decreased in concentration through steaming was iron, which is actually a good thing because iron increases insulin resistance.

 Bottom lineSteaming makes hay more palatable, it is much easier to perform, and depending on your hay, can significantly improve the WSC level to a point where it is safe to feed free-choice to your horse.
 Always test your hay before and after treatment.